-Students may not leave campus during school hours without parental permission.
+Students may not leave campus during school hours without parental permission and an early dismissal slip.
 Parents should make every effort to make appointments outside of the school day.
-If an appointment must be made during school hours, please call the Attendance Office by 10:00 a.m. with the reason for the dismissal and the time of dismissal or the student may present a note to the Attendance Office at the start of the school day requesting dismissal for the appointment.
+If an appointment must be made during school hours, please contact the Attendance Office by 10:00 a.m. with the reason for the dismissal and the time of dismissal or the student may present a note to the Attendance Office at the start of the school day requesting dismissal for the appointment.
 The note must contain the following information:

-• Student First and Last Name - Reason for absences(s)
+- Student First and Last Name

+- Reason for absences(s)

+- Current date

-• Current date - Parent Signature
+- Parent Signature

-Date(s) of absence(s) Contact telephone number
+- Date(s) of absence(s)

+- Contact telephone number